 Aside from the standard risks that smoking poses to your health, it also can quadruple your risks of experiencing serious surgical complications.
 This is why bariatric surgeons have mandates regarding smoking before they will consider candidacy for weight loss surgery.

 Many doctors require patients to quit smoking ranging anywhere from a few weeks to a year before they will commit to performing the surgery.

 Studies have shown a correlation between surgery-related complications for weight loss patients who smoke compared to non-smoking patients.
-This situation is serious enough that some bariatric surgeons perform nicotine level tests on patients before they will proceed with surgery and if levels are high they will not go through with the surgery.
+The seriousness of this situation prompts some bariatric surgeons to conduct nicotine-level tests on patients before proceeding with surgery.
+In the event of elevated nicotine levels, the surgeons will opt out of performing the procedure.

-Nicotine consumption is associated with higher risks of heart attack, pneumonia, lung disease, stroke, blood clots, many types of cancer, marginal ulcers, infection.
+Nicotine consumption raises the risk of heart attack, pneumonia, lung disease, stroke, blood clots, cancer, ulcers, and infection.
 More specifically:

-Dangerous blood clots – individuals who smoke have a 23% +higher risk of developing venous thromboembolism.
+Individuals who smoke have a 23% higher risk of developing venous thromboembolism.
 The more cigarettes consumed in a day, the higher the risk.
 Blood clots that develop in the body (pulmonary embolism) and clots that form in the deep veins (deep vein thrombosis) can break off and travel to another area of the body resulting in a blockage.

-Blockages can cause strokes or heart attacks If left untreated the mortality rate is 30%, if diagnosed and treated mortality reduces to 8%, and 10% of individuals who experience a pulmonary embolism die suddenly with no warning.
+Blockages can lead to strokes or heart attacks.
+If left untreated, the mortality rate is 30%.
+However, if diagnosed and treated, mortality reduces to 8%.
+Additionally, 10% of individuals who experience a pulmonary embolism die suddenly with no warning.

 What Happens If I Smoke after Bariatric Surgery?